 For additional information and support, see: www.neuropathy.org.

-You can fully recover from peripheral neuropathy if your health care provider can find the cause and successfully treat it, and if the damage does not affect the entire nerve cell.
+In some cases, you can fully recover from peripheral neuropathy if your health care provider can find the cause and successfully treat it, and if the damage does not affect the entire nerve cell.

 The amount of disability varies.
 Some people have no disability.
 Others have partial or complete loss of movement, function, or feeling.
 Nerve pain may be uncomfortable and may last for a long time.

-Occasionally sensorimotor polyneuropathy causes severe, life-threatening symptoms.
+Occasionally, sensorimotor polyneuropathy causes severe, life-threatening symptoms.